 Claim and Maintain your Google My Business Listing

-One thing is certain, without a Google My Business (GMB) listing you’ll never appear on Google’s local packs because they are filled in completely based off of GMB listings.
-That also means that they are generated differently than organic search results and just because you can get your business to rank well in organic results that does not mean that your business will rank well in the local packs.
-For a more in-depth look at how Google My Business can factor into your search result rankings check out our blog post “What is Google My Business and How Can it Contribute to SEO?” but here we will review the best course of action to make your GMB listing as strong as possible.
+One thing is certain, without a Google My Business (GMB) listing, you’ll never appear on Google’s local packs.
+That’s right.
+The answer to the question “why doesn’t your business rank in local search” may very well be that you have a subpar Google My Business listing.
+Google displays sites in the local three-pack entirely from GMB listings.
+That also means that Google generates them differently than organic search results.
+Ranking well in organic results does not mean that your business will rank well in the local packs.
+For a more in-depth look at how Google My Business can factor into your search result rankings, check out our blog post on GMB and how it contributes to SEO.

-Ensure There Are No Missing Fields in Your Listing: Forgetting to make sure that areas such as your name, address, phone number, or hours in your listing will negatively impact your chance of ranking in the local packs and also make it difficult for potential customers to get in contact with you.
+- Ensure There Are No Missing Fields in Your Listing: Forgetting to make sure that areas such as your name, address, phone number, or hours in your listing will negatively impact your chance of ranking in the local packs.
+It also makes it difficult for potential customers to get in contact with you.

-Encourage Your Customer to Review Your Business: Though Yelp strongly discourages businesses from asking their customers to give them a review, Google actually encourages it as long as it is done organically.
+- Encourage Your Customer to Review Your Business: Though Yelp strongly discourages businesses from asking their customers to review them, Google encourages it.
+That is, Google encourages it so long as it’s done organically.
 Google, however, does not want you to offer customers benefits like free services in exchange for a positive review.
-If customers take the time to review your business, be sure to reply to their responses as it’s one more thing that can strengthen your GMB listing and increase the likelihood of ranking in local packs.
+If customers take the time to review your business, be sure to reply to their responses.
+Doing so is can strengthen your GMB listing and increase the likelihood of ranking in local packs.

-Also be sure that there are no inconsistencies between your Google My Business listing and information on your page or other listing sites.
-For example, if you are listing your business as “Fresno DUI Lawyer: Ken Smith Attorney at Law” in your GMB, but your URL and name on your website is actually “Ken Smith Attorney at Law”.
-Google will often see all those extra words in your GMB listing as spam keywords and attempts at manipulating search results, which could negatively impact your chance at ranking in Local Packs.
+Be sure that there are no inconsistencies between your Google My Business listing and information on your page or other listing sites.
+For example, let’s say you list your business “Fresno DUI Lawyer: Ken Smith Attorney at Law” in your GMB.
+But, the URL and name on your website are actually “Ken Smith Attorney at Law,” Google will often see all those extra words in your GMB listing as spam keywords.
+If Google thinks you’re spamming and attempting to manipulate search results, it will negatively impact your chance at ranking in Local Packs.

 Local Citations Boost your Credibility

 Now that your Google My Business listing is up to date, it is time to focus on other local listing sites.
-Getting your business listed on websites like the Better Business Bureau (BBB), Yelp, Angie’s List, and other home service oriented listing sites can improve your authority in your local area and increase your chances of ranking in local packs.
+Listing your business on websites like the Better Business Bureau (BBB), Yelp, Angie’s List, and other home service-oriented listing sites can improve your authority in your local area and increase your chances of ranking in local packs.